A review of import conditions for apiaceous crop seed for sowing

 We will conduct the review in three key steps:

-- Release the final review in mid-2018, following consideration of stakeholder comments.
+- Release the final review (expect to release in 2019), following consideration of stakeholder comments.

 Make a submission